OoriData/Toolio/README.md

   <td>Toolio is primarily developed by the crew at <a href="https://oori.dev/">Oori Data</a>.
 We offer data pipelines and software engineering services around AI/LLM applications.</td>
 </tr></table>

+We'd love your help, though!
+[Click to learn how to make contributions to the project](https://github.com/OoriData/Toolio/wiki/Notes-for-contributors).

 The following video, "Toolio in 10 minutes", is an easy way to learn about the project.

 [![Toolio in 10 minutes](https://github.com/user-attachments/assets/fc8dda94-326d-426e-a566-ac8ec60be31f)](https://youtu.be/9DpQYbteakc)